Ian Happ Player Props: Cubs vs. Angels

 Ian Happ At The Plate

-- Among the qualified batters, he ranks 52nd in batting average, while his on-base percentage ranks 10th and he is 102nd in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 57th, his on-base percentage ranks 10th, and he is 112th in the league in slugging.

-- Happ has reached base via a hit in 38 games this year (of 59 played), and had multiple hits in 15 of those games.
+- In 63.3% of his 60 games this season, Happ has picked up at least one hit.
+He's also had 15 multi-hit games.

-- Looking at the 59 games he has played this year, he's hit a home run in four of them (6.8%), and in 1.6% of his trips to the dish.
+- He has hit a home run in 6.7% of his games this season, and 1.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.